Dtesch9/fastfeet/README.md

 - ⚡ Express — A web framework for Node.js
 - 💾 Sequelize — SQL dialect ORM for Node.js
 - :computer: Sentry — An open-source platform to monitoring errors in real-time.
-- :lock: bcryptjs —  A library to handle password hash
+- :lock: Bcryptjs —  A library to handle password hash
-- :honeybee: bee-queue — A job/task queue for Node.js
+- :honeybee: Bee-queue — A job/task queue for Node.js
-- :fax: cors — A protocol that enables interaction with resources from a different origin
+- :fax: Cors — A protocol that enables interaction with resources from a different origin
-- :alarm_clock: date-fns — A library to deal with date and time
+- :alarm_clock: Date-fns — A library to deal with date and time
-- :key: jsonwebtoken — An internet standard for creating JSON-based access tokens
+- :key: Jsonwebtoken — An internet standard for creating JSON-based access tokens
-- :paperclip: multer — A Node.js middleware for handling multipart/form-data
+- :paperclip: Multer — A Node.js middleware for handling multipart/form-data
-- :mailbox: nodemailer — A module for Node.js to allow email sending
+- :mailbox: Nodemailer — A module for Node.js to allow email sending
-- :eyeglasses: youch — Pretty error reporting for Node.js that helps erros to be easier to read
+- :eyeglasses: Youch — Pretty error reporting for Node.js that helps erros to be easier to read
-- :memo: yup — A JavaScript schema builder for value parsing and validation
+- :memo: Yup — A JavaScript schema builder for value parsing and validation

 ## Requirements ✋🏻